Transferring Graduate Schools

 The next step is to obtain an authentic transcript from your previous school to show what curriculum you have already covered.
 Your new school will want proof of your completed courses before you can begin transferring your graduate credits.
 You can transfer graduate credits even if you are not actively enrolled.
 Most credits from accredited institutions do not have an expiration date, albeit this depends on the topic of study.
 Some schools might not accept transcripts older than ten years.
 Therefore, you must check to see whether you can transfer your credits, even if you left graduate school over five years ago.

 There are usually restrictions on the number of credits that can be transferred, and some colleges will not accept any.
 The number of credit hours you can receive from the university where you will transfer may be capped.
 Credit is more likely to transfer if you stay in the same field of study; switching to a completely different discipline will make things more difficult.
-For example, if you are pursuing a similar degree, such as switching from one accredited MBA to another, you will often be able to transfer more credits; however, if you are switching to a different master’s degree, your options will be more constrained.
+For example, if you are pursuing a similar degree, such as switching from one accredited MBA to another, you can often transfer more credits; however, if you are switching to a different master’s degree, your options will be more constrained.

 Depending on the organization, you will typically need to follow the standard application procedures when changing graduate schools.
 You could be required to prepare a personal statement when applying in which you discuss your educational objectives and your motivation for attending the institution in question.

 Spend a lot of time and effort when drafting your personal statement as a transfer student because it will allow you to truly stand out as an individual.
 Emphasize your professional background, why you are passionate about your field of study, etc. It is also critical to address why you are considering changing institutions.
-Your new school might be worried that you are not committed or that you have had conflicts with your advisors or professors in the past.
+Your new school might be worried that you are not committed or have had conflicts with your advisors or professors in the past.
 Tell the truth about why you are transferring.
 You can express your hopes and expectations for what the new school might provide you by being transparent, which will always be appreciated.
 Every institution seeks out pupils who will persevere and develop into assets to the institution.
 Therefore, writing a compelling statement or appearing before the selection committee in person to discuss your desire to transfer is crucial.

 Even though they may not always be necessary, your former professors or academic advisors may need to submit recommendations on your behalf to the new institution as part of your application.
 Your chances of being chosen for the program are increased by strong recommendation letters.
 To obtain them, you should speak with your instructors or advisors from the department where you completed your coursework.
 Although asking for recommendations from a school you intend to leave can be awkward, a sincere and honest approach can help your transfer go smoothly.
 Attaching at least two transcripts, even if the new school does not ask for one, is a good idea to demonstrate your effort at the previous university.
-It is noteworthy that your new school may waive some entrance requirements, like the GMAT or GRE, if you have a stellar record at your current university.
+It is noteworthy that your new school may waive some entrance requirements, like the GMAT or GRE if you have a stellar record at your current university.

 For Ph.D. programs, it could be a good idea to ask advisers and mentors for recommendation letters in cases where students need to explain their transfer decision.
 A strong set of recommendations may assist your transition into Ph.D. programs, which often have few seats and many candidates.